thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-4.rst

    idTrans : (A : Type) (x y z : A) → Id x y → Id y z → Id x z idTrans = {!!}

 You may wish to make some of the arguments implicit.
 We could also introduce notation that suggests concatenation:

 .. code:: agda

    _*_ : {A : Type} {x y z : A} → Id x y → Id y z → Id x z
    _*_ = {!!}

-   We will use the second.
+We will use ``_*_``.

 .. raw:: html